-These kinds of deals are what we call “gotchas,” and in reality, the provider is pulling a fast one on you.
+These deals are what we call “gotchas,” and in reality, the provider is pulling a fast one on you.

-They tell you that you’re going to get all the electricity during the night and on weekends for free, and then they charge you a high rate for your usage.
+They tell you that you’ll get all the electricity at night and on weekends for free, and then they charge you a high rate for your usage.

 Any plans that offer bundles or other free things are generally going to do the same thing.

-In the end, you pay more for your electricity each month unless you are able to shift the majority of your usage to those free hours.
+In the end, you pay more for electricity each month unless you shift most of your usage to those free hours.

-If you’re a night owl and work graveyard hours from home these types of plans could work for you, but they’re a poor choice for most.
+If you’re a night owl and work graveyard hours from home, these plans could work for you, but they’re a poor choice for most.

-These tell you that you’ll get something like $100 off your bill if you use at least 1000 kWh each month.
+These tell you that you’ll get something like $100 off your bill if you use at least 1000 kWh monthly.

-When you move into a new home, you have no idea how much electricity you are going to use each month, and the amount can vary depending on multiple factors.
+When you move into a new home, you have no idea how much electricity you will use each month, and the amount can vary depending on multiple factors.

-If you used less than 1000 kWh one month you could end up paying a significantly higher rate for that electricity and you won’t get that discount.
+If you used less than 1000 kWh one month, you could pay a significantly higher rate for that electricity, and you won’t get that discount.

-For most new Texans, we recommend that you start off with a 12-month fixed-rate contract while you settle into your new home.
+For most new Texans, we recommend starting with a 12-month fixed-rate contract while settling into your new home.

-This will balance out the hassle of shopping for electricity, and you’ll still get a great price.
+This will balance the hassle of shopping for electricity, and you’ll still get a great price.

-With green and renewable initiatives at the forefront of everyone’s mind, you might also be interested in finding a plan that uses renewable energy.
+With green and renewable initiatives at the forefront of everyone’s mind, you might also be interested in finding a renewable energy plan.